Seminars and Certifications

 - Receive a certificate of attendance in the seminar

 Who Should Attend the NCCDP Alzheimer's Disease and Dementia Care Seminar for First Responders:

 Law Enforcement (city, county, state and federal), EMT’s, TSA Agents, Fire Fighters.
 The First Responder seminar can be booked privately and provided to your team only or check the calendar for a First Responder seminar or trainer near you.
-Click here for the seminar calendar.
+Click here for the seminar calendar and select Trainer Type as NCCDP Corporate.
 Click here to find a CFRDT trainer.
-Please contact email@example.com if you would like to book a private training and presented by the NCCDP Corporate staff.
+Please contact firstname.lastname@example.org if you would like to book a private training and presented by the NCCDP Corporate staff.
 Download the CFR-DT application.

 The CFRDT Trainer seminar is only presented by the NCCDP Corporate staff.
 You must have completed the CADDCT seminar first.